williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 * Compacting or resizing regions.
 The [region size](http://www.oracle.com/technetwork/articles/java/g1gc-1984535.html) is a power of 2 between 1MB and 32MB, but the JVM aims at having ~2048 regions.
-The evacuation failures may be prommpting the JVM to compact / resize regions, causing more objects to move around.
+The evacuation failures may be prompting the JVM to compact / resize regions, causing more objects to move around.
 * The JVM rollbacks the move of other objects that were already copied out of this region.

-From one oft he articles linked above I learned that it would've helped to use `-XX:+G1PrintHeapRegions` to see more detailed events on each region.
-Good to know for the next one!
+From one of the articles linked above I learned that it would've helped to use `-XX:+G1PrintHeapRegions` to generate more detailed events on each region.
+Good to know for the next time.

 Moving on.
 Line 42:

     42 [Eden: 9044.0M(9044.0M)->0.0B(320.0M) Survivors: 4096.0K->1132.0M Heap: 16.2G(18.0G)->14.8G(18.0G)]

+Young Gen is both Eden (containing brand new objects)+ Survivor spaces (containing objects that survived &gt;1 Minor collections, but &lt;
+tenuring threshold).
 Eden was completely emptied (9044MB-> 0), and it was also shrunk from 9044MB to 320MB.
-Some of the objects evacuated from Eden were not yet over the tenuring threshold and remained in the Young Gen within the survivor space, which now holds 1132MB.
-The total heap size remains at 18GB, and usage went from 16.2GB -> 14.8GB.
-Overall, of the 9GB evacuated from Young Gen, 2 were released, 1 remained in the survivor space, and 6 were moved over to Old Gen.
+Some of the objects evacuated from Eden stayed in Survivor spaces as they were not yet over the tenuring threshold, 1132MB in total.

+The total heap size remains at 18GB (we had an `-Xmx18g`), and usage went from 16.2GB -> 14.8GB.
+Overall, of the 9GB evacuated from Young Gen. 2GB were released, 1GB remained in the survivor space, and 6GB were moved over to Old Gen.

-This would've been useful to spot a more verbose description of the resizing decisions taken by the JVM.
+This setting would've been useful to spot a more verbose description of the resizing decisions taken by the JVM.

     -XX:+PrintAdaptiveSizePolicy